zendtech/zend-server-php-buildpack-bluemix/README.md

 # Overview

 Welcome to the Zend Server PHP buildpack!
 This buildpack allows you to deploy your PHP apps on Cloud Foundry using Zend Server 7.0.
-Zend Server's integration with Cloud Foundry allows you to quickly get your PHP applications up and running on a highly available PHP production environment which includes, amongst other features, a highly reliable PHP stack, application monitoring, troubleshooting, and more.
+Zend Server's integration with Cloud Foundry allows you to quickly get your PHP applications up and running on a highly available PHP production environment which includes, amongst other features, a highly reliable PHP stack, application monitoring, troubleshooting, and the new and innovative new technology - Z-Ray.
+Z-Ray gives developers unprecedented visibility into their code by tracking and displaying in a toolbar live and detailed info on how the various elements constructing their page are performing.

 # Buildpack Components